 using biometrics, second-factor, and multi-factor methods.
 As a

-certified FIDO2/UAF platform, LoginID applies a rule-based
+certified FIDO2/UAF platform, LoginID applies a rule-based approach

-using a single security policy.
+single security policy.

 Government Validation and Involvement

-FIDO standards have been developed with the active participation
+FIDO standards have been developed with the active participation of

-the National Institute of Standards and Technology (NIST), a FIDO
+National Institute of Standards and Technology (NIST), a FIDO

 Alliance member since 2015.
 NIST’s expertise has been crucial for